-Mr. Maxwell is Chairman and CEO.
-He has over 32 years of experience in the banking industry.
-Before John Marshall Bank, he served as President and Chief Executive Officer of James Monroe Bank from April 1997 until its sale to Mercantile Bank in July 2006, and continued with Mercantile until November 2006.
+John Maxwell is Chairman and CEO.
+He has over 34 years of experience in the banking industry.
+Before John Marshall Bank, John served as President and Chief Executive Officer of James Monroe Bank from April 1997 until its sale to Mercantile Bank in July 2006, and continued with Mercantile until November 2006.
 From 1988 to 1996, he was Senior Vice President – Lending, of The Bank of Northern Virginia, and from 1996 to 1997, Executive Vice President and Chief Lending Officer.

 Bill Ridenour is President and Chief Administrative Officer.
-Prior to John Marshall Bank, he was Executive Vice President and Chief Lending Officer of James Monroe Bank.
-His background includes over 40 years’ experience in the banking industry, having held numerous positions including President and CEO of two other local community banks.
+Before John Marshall Bank, he was Executive Vice President and Chief Lending Officer of James Monroe Bank.
+His background includes over 42 years’ experience in the banking industry, having held numerous positions including President and CEO with two other local community banks.

-Bill’s community involvement includes serving on the Executive Committee and the Board of Directors of the George Mason University Foundation, and the Board of the College of Visual and Performing Arts at George Mason.
-He serves on the Board of Trustees of the Industrial Revenue Board Authority for the Town of Clifton, VA and is a member and Past Chairman of the Community Relations Committee for the Northern Virginia Chapter of the FBI Citizens Academy Alumni Association.
+His community involvement includes serving on the Executive Committee and the Board of Directors of the George Mason University Foundation, the Board of Directors of the Northern Virginia Chamber of Commerce, and the Board of the College of Visual and Performing Arts at George Mason.
+He also serves on the Board of Trustees of the Industrial Revenue Board Authority for the Town of Clifton, VA and is a member and Past Chairman of the Community Relations Committee for the Northern Virginia Chapter of the FBI Citizens Academy Alumni Association.

 Bill holds a Master of Science Degree in Finance from The American University, Washington, D.C. and a Bachelor of Arts degree in Economics from Thiel College, Greenville, Pennsylvania.